-2022 was another successful year Bengough Credit Union.
-Part of our giving back to the communities we serve we donated a total of \$116,000.
-We donated to \$30,000 to Bengough & RM Fire Association, \$30,000 to Bengough Swimming Pool Renovation, \$30,000 to Bengough Agricultural Society, \$10,000 to Bengough Curling Rink, \$1,000 to Bengough Jumpin' Beans, \$1,000 to Bengough Library, \$1,000 to Bengough Museum, \$1,000 to Twilight Home Auxiliary, \$3,000 to Bengough Community Centre, \$5,000 to Bengough Charity Dinner, \$1,000 to New Horizon Searchers, #\$1,000 to Willow Bunch Museum & \$1,000 Willow Bunch Skating Rink.
+2023 was another successful year for Bengough Credit Union.
+Part of our giving back to the communities we serve we donated a total of \$53,000.
+We donated:

+- \$10,000 to Bengough Pool Steering Committee

+- \$10,000 to Bengough Agricultural Society

+- \$10,000 to Bengough Community Centre

+- \$5,000 to Bengough RM & Fire Association

+- \$5,000 to Bengough Skating Rink

+- \$5,000 to Bengough Curling Rink

+- \$1,000 to Bengough Jumpin' Beans

+- \$1,000 to Bengough Library

+- \$1,000 to Bengough & District Museum

+- \$1,000 to Twilight Home Auxiliary

+- \$1,000 to New Horizon Searchers

+- \$1,000 to Big Muddy Stampede Association

+- \$1,000 to Willow Bunch Museum

+- \$1,000 Big Beaver Recreation Board

 You will be voting for three directors this year.
-The three board members whose terms are expiring are Bryant Boynton, Rodney Frey and Trevor Hoffart.
+The three board members whose terms are expiring are Jeffrey Cleveland, Gerald Schropp and Kelly Shaver.

 A term on the board lasts three years.
 The nomination committee consists of the most recently elected directors.
-This includes Daniel Kerslake, Alvery Birchard and Troy Haugen.
+This includes Rodney Frey, Bryant Boynton and Kurtis Bartlett.
 The nomination committee oversees the nomination and election process.
-The nomination for election on the Board of Directors was advertised in the Bengough Bulletin, Town of Willow Bunch FB page and on posters.
-Nominations closed on March 10, 2023.
+The nomination for election on the Board of Directors was advertised in the Bengough Bulletin FB page and March edition and posters hung in Bengough and Willow Bunch branches.
+Nominations closed on March 18, 2024.